seangordon/QNAP-bliss/README.md

 Only tested for x86 QNAP NAS.

 Known Issues - Audio Fingerprinting does not work yet as it requires additional libraries to be compiled.

+This needs the QNAP QDK to  build the QPKG - see the QNAP Forum for details in installing the QDK and building a QPKG